$L$-theory Characteristic Classes: Preliminaries

-\begin{remark} A (Poincar\'e) symmetric/quadratic presheaf $\mathcal{C}$ over $\Delta^n$ is also called an $n$-ad of (Poincar\'e) symmetric/quadratic chain complexes.
-Then a (Poincar\'e) symmetric/quadratic presheaf over a finite $\Delta$-set $X$ is indeed a `presheaf' of ads of (Poincar\'e) symmetric/quadratic chain complexes. \end{remark}
+\begin{remark} A (Poincar\'e) symmetric (or quadratic) presheaf $\mathcal{C}$ over an $n$-dimensional simplex $\Delta^n$ is also called an $n$-ad of (Poincar\'e) symmetric (or quadratic) chain complexes.
+A (Poincar\'e) symmetric (or quadratic) presheaf over a finite $\Delta$-set $X$ is indeed a presheaf of ads of (Poincar\'e) symmetric (or quadratic) chain complexes. \end{remark}

-A non-Poincar\'e symmetric/quadratic chain complexes is, in some sense, like a Poincar\'e chain with a `singularity'.
-A more precise statement is proven by Ranicki, which is used a lot in other places as well.